vuxcode/pr1-project-Neptune8th/time-report.md

 - 2021-11-17 21:22 Worked for 2 hour and 26 min.
 I have done:
 - List: I put more comments in script.
         Add more functions, Array, index, console.log, parseInt, if and else.

+- 2021-11-18 18:46 Worked for 1 hour and 49 min.
+I have done:
+- List: I put more comments in script and explain more about how it works.
+        Update with index and fixed some bugs in the program.